eTutoring and the Online Writing Lab

-eTutoring is a free service available to all graduate students at the U. You can submit your writing to the Writing Lab online and receive feedback from a graduate tutor in approximately 48 hours.
+eTutoring is a free service available to all graduate students at the U. You can submit your writing to the Writing Lab online and receive feedback from a graduate tutor within 48 hours (except during peak weeks).
 You can submit your writing at any stage of the writing process.
 Submissions may include drafts of your acadmic work (papers, thesis/dissertation chapters, conference proposals) or personal writing (creative pieces, application materials), and you can ask tutors specific questions about your project.

-If you need help understanding the following subjects at an undergraduate level, tutors can assist you in a live setting using your computer's video chat and screensharing features:
+If you need help understanding the following subjects at an undergraduate level, tutors can assist you over Zoom:

 - Anatomy & Physiology